 Try not to pack them tightly.
 Working in batches, use the large tube to push them through the blade.
 It's as easy as that!

 Shredding the brussels sprouts means they cook in just minutes, which I love.

 Gluten-free - Use your favorite GF pasta.

 Oil-free - Use water or broth to thin the zhoug to the desired sauce consistency.
-And either dry-sauce the garlic and brussels in a properly pre-heated pan, or use a splash of broth.
+And either dry-saute the garlic and brussels in a properly pre-heated pan or use a splash of broth.